 This workshop will:

-• Focus on ability to create basic V2I infrastructure within the halls/classrooms of schools using simple interactive transponders, sensors, mobile devices, wearable technologies, indoor vehicles, etc.
+• Focus on ability to create basic V2I infrastructure using simple interactive transponders, sensors, mobile devices, etc.

-• Provide kit of non-consumable, compatible hardware/devices (transponders, mini-cars, “wearables,” small robots, etc.) as a component of teacher training workshop.
+• Provide kits of non-consumable, compatible hardware/devices as a component of teacher training workshop.
+Total value of equipment, training, and lessons is $3,000.

 Join Square One and Michigan Technological University as we offer this outstanding Innovative Additive Manufacturing workshop.

-Over the course of 4 days, two-person teacher teams will build their own 3D printers, capable of printing most of its own components, to take back to school for student use and reproduction.
+Over the course of 4 days, teachers will work in teams of two to build their own 3D printers, capable of printing most of its own components, to take back to school for student use and reproduction.
 This is cutting edge technology delivered by the developers from 3D4EDU, research scientists from Michigan Tech and experts in the field.
-This is the equivalent of a college level course, teams will be working independently…facilitators are on hand to provide guidance and support rather than instruction.
+NEW: If you are unable to find a partner you may register as a single and we will attempt to match you up.
+Simply make note of this on your application form.

 It is suggested that each team be made up of a science teacher and a career/technology or art educator, but the workshop is open to all K-12 teachers.
 Teacher teams will also participate in the development and design of curriculum and brainstorm potential STEM integration of the Athena printer.
-This is not an “entry” level workshop, participants should have working knowledge and abilities with hand tool assembly and be able to follow complex written directions and diagrams independently.
+Participants should have working knowledge and abilities with hand tool assembly and be able to follow written directions and diagrams independently.
+If your only experience in assembly is IKEA furniture, you may need a partner who is more mechanically inclined.

 Participation includes 3D printer, facilitation and lunch each day…Participants are responsible for all travel and lodging costs.